EMPAT94/Notes/docker.md

 - Permission denied error solution: `sudo aa-remove-unknown`

 > It turned out that AppArmor service was messing up with Docker.
 AppArmor (or "Application Armor") is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.

+### MacOS

+> Dockers require a linux kernel to work, so it works like a virtual machine on Mac.

+- Easiest way to use would be `brew install --cask docker` but docker desktop is not opensource (or fully free).
+Next best option is to use another container runtime.
+I came across something called [colima](https://github.com/abiosoft/colima)!

+- To setup docker as in linux: `brew install docker docker-compose colima && colima start`